epfl-lasa/docker_setup/README.md

 Disclaimer, this obviously works only when the computer is equiped with a Nvidia graphic card installed.

-Sometimes, only sharing graphical mode is not enough and the container need to have access to the graphic card.
+Sometimes, only sharing graphical mode is not enough and the container need to have access to the graphic card(s).
 This requires additional steps, the first one is to install the [Nvidia container toolkit](https://github.com/NVIDIA/nvidia-docker) by following the documentation.

 Then, at runtime, the container requires additional configurations: